Internal Macedonian Revolutionary Organization (United): History

 In 1936, 19 IMRO (United) members were put on trial due to suspected illegal political activity.
 Most of them (9) listed their nationality as Macedonian, while 5 as Bulgarian, and the rest were tried in absentia.
 Until its dissolution in 1937, IMRO (United) sought to act as a Communist Party of Macedonia, and in fact tried to serve as a Communist-led Macedonian national or popular front.
-Although during its existence it largely had support in Pirin Macedonia and among emigrants, while it had little influence over the Macedonian population in Aegean Macedonia and Vardar Macedonia, since its activities there were restricted by the authorities.
-After the Comintern, triggered by the popular front tactics, dissolved it, most of the members ended up joining the Bulgarian Communist Party.
+Although during its existence it largely had support in Bulgarian Macedonia and among emigrants (especially after the end of Mihaylov's IMRO), while it had little influence over the Macedonian population in Greek Macedonia and Vardar Macedonia, since its activities there were restricted by the authorities.
+After the Comintern, triggered by the popular front tactics, dissolved it, most of the members ended up joining BCP.
 Also, later some of them organized and headed the Macedonian Literary Circle.
 According to historians Ivan Katardžiev and Stefan Dechev, a portion of the activists who came from IMRO (United) continued to regard themselves as Bulgarians and espoused only Macedonian political separatism.